-When you think about the term root canal therapy, what comes to mind?
+When you think about the term “root canal” or better known in the dentistry world as root canal therapy, what comes to mind?
 Is it a long, painful procedure that a scary, evil dentist might force you to endure for no good reason?
 Unfortunately, it seems that these days, root canals get a pretty bad rap.
 The idea of a root canal isn’t a foreign concept to most people, but do you know what it actually entails, and why it is necessary for preventing toothache and too loss?

-Root canal therapy becomes necessary when the inner layer, the dental pulp, becomes compromised as a result of an oral bacteria or as a result of deep dental cavities.
+Root canal therapy becomes necessary when the inner layer of a tooth, the dental pulp, becomes compromised as a result of an oral bacteria or as a result of deep dental cavities.
 The procedure prevents infection of the tooth, toothache, and tooth loss.
 Root canal therapy is a very sensitive procedure and it has to be performed with meticulous care and expertise.
-Drs.
-Pross, Kanter and Tindell have an excellent track record performing root canal therapy and have saved many dental patients from pain, tooth loss and having to seek an emergency dentist in Tampa.
+Our endodontist, Dr. Pross, Kanter and Tindell have an excellent track record performing root canal therapy and have saved many dental patients from pain, tooth loss and having to seek an emergency dentist in Tampa.

 Root Canal Therapy: Prevent Toothache and Tooth Loss

 The tooth is comprised of three parts: the hard, protective enamel, the softer, sensitive dentin and the inner layer, a soft tissue known as dental pulp.
 The dental pulp contains nerve tissue, lymph tissue and blood vessels, and is considered the most essential part of the tooth.
 When dental pulp is compromised, it is treated and cleansed through root canal therapy.